 The work to reinforce the Ice Control Structure deck and to relocate the bike path to its dedicated location is now complete.
 This work has been prioritized in order to allow the passage of vehicles to access the mobilization sites, both for the maintenance of the existing Champlain Bridge and for the work required as part of the new Champlain Bridge Corridor, as well as to ensure the safety of cyclists.
 Following the completion of this work, a detailed inspection was conducted in the summer of 2016 and a load capacity study is underway to determine the condition of the structure and to establish the complete program for the rehabilitation of the structure.
 Some elements of the structure had already been identified for repairs.
-In addition, a pilot project for the repair of the pier footings, girders and bearings began in the fall of 2016 in order for work to be carried out in the summer of 2017.
+In addition, a pilot project for the repair of the pier footings, girders and bearings began in the fall of 2016 in order for work to be carried out in the summer of 2018.

-The preliminary results of load capacity analyses have demonstrated, in January 2017, on the basis of the assumptions made by the consultant, the fragility of the footings.
+In January 2017, the preliminary results of load capacity analyses have demonstrated, on the basis of the assumptions made by the consultant, the fragility of the footings.
 Following this finding, a temporary reinforcement program for all the footings of this infrastructure began in February 2017 in order to maintain open this link, important for the construction of the new Champlain Bridge.
+The temporary reinforcement of all footings will be completed in the fall of 2017.